EconomyLens.com

 Related

+Police reported over 8,000 people protesting in Athens and Thessaloniki against the reforms proposed by Prime Minister Kyriakos Mitsotakis’s conservative government.
+Other major cities also saw demonstrations.
 “With this law, workers will no longer have a private life and for what?
-To satisfy employers and increase their profits!”
-Notis Skouras, a member of the hairdressers’ union, told AFP in the capital.
-The main private sector union GSEE, which is leading the walkout alongside the public sector union ADEDY, has stated that the reform “endangers the health and safety of workers and destroys the balance between professional and personal life.”
+To satisfy employers and increase their profits!” said Notis Skouras, a member of the hairdressers’ union, while speaking to AFP in the capital.
+The main private sector union GSEE, which is leading the walkout alongside the public sector union ADEDY, has claimed that the reform “endangers the health and safety of workers and destroys the balance between professional and personal life.”

 Pro-communist union PAME has accused the government of seeking to introduce “modern slavery” for workers and forcing them to endure “inhumane hours and miserable wages.”
 “This law will not improve anything,” said Panagiotis Gakas, a member of the construction workers’ union.
-“Workplace accidents often occur during overtime hours when workers are exhausted,” the 59-year-old noted, adding that the union has already recorded 20 fatal working accidents in its sector.
+“Workplace accidents often occur during overtime hours when workers are exhausted,” the 59-year-old noted, pointing out that their union has already recorded 20 fatal working accidents in its sector.

-Despite falling unemployment and sustained growth — which, according to the European Commission, clocked 2.3 percent last year — low wages remain a major economic concern and a significant worry for Greek workers, along with the high cost of living.
+Labour Minister Niki Kerameus has emphasized that the measure is “exceptional” and will not be generalized.
+“It is a provision… valid for up to 37 days per year… only with the employee’s consent and with 40 percent increased pay,” she told Mega TV this week.
+Despite falling unemployment and sustained growth—which according to the European Commission clocked in at 2.3 percent last year—low wages remain a major economic concern for Greek workers alongside the high cost of living.
 The minimum wage, although raised, stands at 880 euros ($1,031) per month.

 © 2024 AFP